Clean-Air Vehicles at a Fraction of the Price

 Fleets / purchasers do not apply for HVIP vouchers directly.
 HVIP-eligible dealers are responsible for securing HVIP voucher funding through the online Voucher Processing Center.
 A purchaser should connect with an HVIP-approved dealer to acquire their vehicle and the dealer will take it from there to acquire the voucher.
 If you have a trusted dealer relationship or already have a vehicle in mind, connect us with your dealer and we can help them become HVIP-eligible.

 Yes.
-Starting 2021, fleets may request up to 30 vouchers per calendar year.
+Fleets may request up to 30 vouchers per calendar year.
 The cap for drayage fleets is set at 50 voucher requests per year.
 Requests that are redeemed within the same year they are requested do not count against the cap.

 HVIP does not require scrappage of an old vehicle except for the Public School Bus Set Aside for Small and Medium Air Districts and does not have any requirements about what happens to replaced vehicles.
 For more information about truck replacement, visit CARB’s One Stop Truck site.